Visit the Business Credit Center to learn how you can successfully obtain and build credit.

 "A good payroll service company will even work with the tax authorities on your behalf if you ever face a payroll tax problem."

 Of course, the provider you select needs to be someone you can trust.
 For something as critical as handling your payroll processing and tax reporting, look for an established brand with a solid history, extensive resources and experience, and a reputation for great service.
 The last item is particularly important since at some point you'll probably face an urgent situation: if your administrator was unexpectedly hospitalized, could your provider step in and make your filings on time?

 The right features

 We know that all businesses have different needs, but those of small companies are especially diverse – and are becoming more so.
 These days, even with just a handful of employees you might need payroll deductions for 401(k), a flexible spending account, and perhaps an HSA for your health plan, plus direct deposit.
 And because every minute you spend on administration keeps you away from your core business responsibilities, you want it all to work as smoothly as possible.

 For example, to simplify your finances, consider working with your bank.
-At Wells Fargo, we offer payroll services that have some unique advantages, such as tying payroll directly to online banking for maximum convenience.
+At Wells Fargo, we offer payroll services that have some unique advantages, such as linking payroll directly to online banking for maximum convenience.
 If you find yourself in a situation where you need to move money very rapidly, you will appreciate having payroll services as part of your overall banking relationship.